-Call for proposals to the Persephone Miel Fellowship for 2013 is now closed.
-The deadline for applications was February 15, 2013.
-We are no longer accepting applications.
+Call for proposals to the Persephone Miel Fellowship for 2014 is closed.

 The fellowship, overseen by the Pulitzer Center in collaboration with Internews, is designed to help media professionals outside of the United States do the kind of reporting they've always wanted to do and enable them to bring their work to a broader international audience.
 The fellowship will benefit those with limited access to other fellowships and those whose work is not routinely disseminated internationally.